luka-stanisic/dev-harbor/content/english/_index.md

     - title : "Full scope of work"
       images:
       - "images/full-scope-work.svg"
-      content : "Our team has you covered every step of the way.
-From the initial product discussions and ideas, through system design, application development and UI design, all the way to release and maintenance - we've got it all covered."
+      content : "We provide end-to-end custom software development services, from product discussions and ideas to system design, UI design, application development, release, and maintenance.
+We work closely with you to ensure that the software solution meets your unique business requirements and helps you achieve your goals."
       button:
         enable : false